|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1.67 X 10^-4 W

-The IFPM Report dated 2011 indicates that a spent CANDU fuel bundle 10 years after removal from a CANDU reactor emits 4.0 watts of heat.
-If this data is correct the ratio of thermal emission of a spent CANDU fuel bundle 10 years after removal from a CANDU reactor as compared to the thermal emission of a new natural uranium CANDU fuel bundle is about:
+The IFPM Report dated 2011 indicates that a used CANDU fuel bundle 10 years after removal from a CANDU reactor emits 4.0 watts of heat.
+If this data is correct the ratio of thermal emission of a used CANDU fuel bundle 10 years after removal from a CANDU reactor as compared to the thermal emission of a new natural uranium CANDU fuel bundle is about:

 4 W / 1.67 X 10^-4 W